- Purchase the complete Expat Arrivals Bahrain (PDF)

 The process of renting a property in Bahrain is straightforward.
 In most cases, expats will either receive the support of their employer or an estate agent.

 Most properties in Bahrain are furnished or semi-furnished.
 Villas tend to be semi-furnished.
 This typically includes large appliances like a fridge, washer and dryer, oven and sometimes curtains.
-Apartments are generally fully furnished.
-It is, however, possible to find unfurnished apartments.
+Apartments are generally fully furnished, but it is possible to find unfurnished apartments.
 It's also possible to negotiate with the property owner to remove the furniture when renting long term.

 Tenants will usually need to pay a security deposit upfront.
 This deposit typically equates to one month's rent.
 The amount is fully refundable depending on the state of the property at the end of the contract.

-Rental contracts are available for various lengths of time.
+Rental contracts are available for various lengths of time, although most leases are signed for one year with the option to renew.
 Expats need to ensure that they are committed to living in the property for the complete period specified on the rental agreement as getting out of a contract prior to it expiring can be difficult.

-Expats will find that the rent for a fully furnished accommodation often already includes municipality tax, electricity and water.
+The rent for a fully furnished accommodation often already includes municipality tax, electricity and water.
 In some cases, rent can also include luxuries like internet, satellite television and housekeeping.
-On the other hand, semi-furnished accommodation usually excludes rental tax and utility bills.
-Expats will need to make sure what their rent includes before signing their lease.
+On the other hand, semi-furnished accommodation usually excludes utility bills.
+Expats will need to make sure of what their rent includes before signing their lease.